Cath Cheshire-Neal, MBACP, Dip Couns

 I completed my Counselling training at Leeds University, where I studied the Relational Approach.
 In my experience all problems have a relational base.
 As relationships are alive in our present and our past, I work both in the ‘Here and Now’ of everyday life and also linking back to the past, from where some of these relational experiences may have developed.

 My previous experience has involved working as a Counsellor at Noah's Ark Centre and Surestart Centres in Halifax, working as a support worker for STAR (surviving trauma after rape), setting up a therapeutic allotment project for Leeds Refugee Council, delivering an educational programme of activities for BCEP (Bradford Community Environment project) and organising and delivering activities for children with a variety of special needs, including physical, emotional and behavioural.
-I have also worked for Solace, based in Halifax, offering counselling to Refugees and Asylum Seekers.
+I have also worked for Solace, based in Halifax, offering counselling to Refugees and Asylum Seekers, and for Women's Counselling and Therapy Service in Leeds.

 I have completed additional training including the 'Somatic Trauma Therapy' Course with Babette Rothschild and courses with PODS (Positive Outcomes for Dissociative Survivors).
-I have also trained as a horticultural therapist and am just about to complete a 'Wild Therapy' course.
+I have also trained as a horticultural therapist and have completed a 'Wild Therapy' course.

 My richness of experience working within community services, education and the voluntary sector enables me to meet people with openness and without judgement.
 I am comfortable working with people with a diversity of background, age, gender and nationality.
 I view my strengths as my capacity to relate and connect with people, which I view as the foundation of the work.
 Also my reflective capacity,which means I am always growing and learning as a practitioner, which I think enables the work to always be fresh and informed by the individual.